daleonpz/Research-Project/chapter2.md

 The camera calibration is performed using `OpenCV`.
 This library implementation is based on the technique described by [@Zhang2000] and the matlab implementation done by [@Bouguet2010].
-The calibration technique in [@Zhang2000] requires the camera to observe a planar pattern, usually a chessboard pattern, at different orientations, the more samples the better the estimation of the intrinsic parameters.
+The calibration technique in [@Zhang2000] requires the camera to observe a planar pattern, usually a chessboard pattern, at different orientations.
+The more samples, the better the estimation of the intrinsic parameters.
-The calibration algorithm minimize the reprojection error which is the distance between observed feature points on the planer pattern and the projected using the estimates parameters.
+The calibration algorithm minimizes the reprojection error, which is the distance between observed feature points on the planer pattern and the projected using the estimated parameters.

-For calibration we used a _ChArUco_ board instead of the classical chessboard because it generates a better estimation of the parameters [@opencv_library].
+For calibration, we used a _ChArUco_ board instead of the classical chessboard because it generates a better estimation of the parameters [@opencv_library].

 ![Planar Patterns [@opencv_library] \label{img:pattern}](img/pattern.png)

 The procedure to calibrate the PiCamera is straightforward with `OpenCV` and the sample codes found under `opencv_contrib-3.4.1/modules/aruco/samples`.
-The following list is necessary to perform a calibration process:
+The following list is necessary in order to perform a calibration process:

 1. Create a charuco board, print it and paste it on a solid and planar surface.
 2. Compile the example code `calibrate_camera_charuco.cpp` and run it